default-output-block.skip-main

 “Mā tēnei, tēnei kaumātua me te mauri o te rua tekau mā waru, ka ora tonu rānei i roto i a tātou i ngā whakareanga iho?
 Aua!
 Mā te motu e wānanga.”

-What happens now to the mauri of the 28th Māori Battalion?
+What happens now with this, the old man and the mauri of the 28th Māori Battalion?
 Will it live on within us, the next generation?
 I don’t know, that’s for the country to discuss.

 Later in life, Gillies advocated for peace.